 Mouse over the photo and click > to view more.

 Sontacchi has a three-hectare parcel in the Slavonia wine region of Croatia.
 They produce varietal wines made from Graševina, Cabernet Franc, and Pinot Noir.
 The annual production is under 10,000 bottles per year.
 With the small production, it’s a challenge to hunt down a bottle of Sontacchi wine even in Croatia.

 Sontacchi Pinot Noir 2015

 We tasted three vintages of Sontacchi Pinot Noir—2011, 2013, and 2015—and can attest to this wine’s ability to age and evolve gracefully in the medium term.
 While it isn’t waving the victorious flags of finesse and complexity that Burgundian wine lovers prize, the Sontacchi Pinot Noir 2015 possesses a good amount of flavor intensity and transparency to convey the qualities of its birthplace.
 Many Croatian Pinot Noirs suffer the wrath of heavy-handedness, and this certainly isn’t the case here.
-Sontacchi is one of the three Croatian Pinot Noir producers that we enjoy consistently the most, with the other two being Tomac and Korak.
+Sontacchi Pinot Noir is one of the three Croatian Pinot Noirs that we enjoy consistently, with the other two being Tomac and Korak.

 The Sontacchi Pinot Noir 2015 is true to the variety.
 The fruity flavors are of raspberry and strawberry; bright and pure expression.
 But it’s the earthiness and grassy quality that takes center stage here.
 Tangy and juicy with nice acidity.
-The finish can benefit from being more compact, but it is persistent enough.
-Great drinkability, with the potential to evolve.
+The finish can benefit from being more compact but is persistent enough.
+Great drinkability with the potential to evolve.